 But what most members don’t know is that by default, Slack offers no native malware or data filtering protection.
 They're responsible for purchasing, then configuring those security tools.
 From there, organizations act on how their company standards for security and compliance align with what is practiced in Slack.

-In this post, we mention some common security considerations, then identify (and link to) third-party vendors Slack supports for enterprise class security (which we also link to).
+In this post, we mention some common Slack security concerns and issues, then identify (and link to) third-party vendors Slack supports for enterprise-class security (which we also link to).

 Slack Use Cases